Impacts of stellar wind and supernovae on the star cluster formation: origins of extremely high N/O ratios and multiple stellar populations: RESULTS

 \subsection{Dependence on cloud mass and compactness}

 In this section, we first consider the conditions of the metal enrichment caused by stellar wind in the massive star cluster formation.
 The mass loss rates of low-metallicity main-sequence stars are not high enough to enhance the metal abundance of the ambient gas, while the WR stars are efficient sources of metals.
 The wind from WR stars contains a higher abundance of nitrogen than the solar value.
-It induces the nitrogen-enriched state as shown in the bottom panels of Fig.\ref{fig_snap}.
-The evolution timescale of WR stars ($t_{\rm WR}$) is almost $\sim 3~{\rm Myr}$.
+It induces the nitrogen-enriched state as shown in the middle panels of Fig.\ref{fig_snap}.
+At $Z=10^{-2}~Z_{\odot}$, massive stars with masses larger than $\sim 30~M_{\odot}$ evolve to WR stars $3-5~{\rm Myr}$ after their birth \citep{2018ApJS..237...13L}.
+Thus, we set the evolution timescale of WR stars as $t_{\rm WR} \sim 3~{\rm Myr}$.
 If the duration time of the star formation is less than $t_{\rm WR}$, the nitrogen enrichment does not affect subsequent star formation.

 The SNe also contributes to metal enrichment and is the main oxygen supplier.
-We assume that stars in the mass range of $13-25~M_{\odot}$ induce SNe \citep{2018ApJS..237...13L, 2024ApJ...962...50W}.
+We assume that stars in the mass range of $8-25~M_{\odot}$ induce SNe \citep{2018ApJS..237...13L, 2024ApJ...962...50W}.
 The oxygen enrichment from SNe starts after their lifetimes ($t_{\rm SNe}$), which are longer than $10~{\rm Myr}$. \citet{2010ApJ...713..166B} showed that the inhomogeneous chemical abundance appears in star clusters when the duration time of star formation is longer than the timescale of SNe.

 In Fig.\ref{fig_mass_gima}, we summarize the above conditions of metal enrichments.
 The duration time of the star formation is typically $\sim 2-3~t_{\rm ff}$ in our simulations.
 We assume that the duration time of the star formation is twice the free-fall time ($t_{\rm ff}$) of the clouds in this figure.
 In the region above the solid line, the clouds evolve in a shorter timescale than that of WR stars.
 On the other hand, the metal enrichment of SNe occurs with the cloud parameters below the dashed line.
 Therefore, the nitrogen-enriched gas only appears in the parameter region between the solid and dashed lines.
 Here, we assume that the timescale of WR stars and SNe are $t_{\rm WR} \sim 3~{\rm Myr}$ and $t_{\rm SNe} \sim 10~{\rm Myr}$.